 Most Thailand holidays begin by flying into the Phuket International Airport, approximately 50 minutes north of the main resort hub of Phuket.
 Flights to Thailand take approximately 9 hours from Australia's east coast and are serviced by a number of trusted airlines.
-Qantas, Thai Airways, Singapore Airlines and Malaysia Airlines offer direct flights departing from Brisbane, Sydney and Melbourne, with connecting flights operating out of most Australian cities.
+Qantas, Thai Airways, Singapore Airlines, Jetstar and Malaysia Airlines offer direct flights on selected days departing from Sydney, Melbourne, Adelaide and Perth with connecting flights operating out of most Australian cities.
 There are two main international airports in Thailand however the airport servicing the majority of tourists is located in Phuket, with a number of international arrivals also touching down in Bangkok.

 Please note: Our prices include all taxes and a checked baggage allowance per person.